newrelic/rpm_contrib/README.md

 To disable Redis instrumentation, set 'disable_redis' to true in your newrelic.yml file.

+### Riak

+RiakClient is instrumented.
+Its opereations are recorded under Database in the the response time graph.

+To disable Riak instrumentation, set 'disable_riak_client' to true in your newrelic.yml file.

+### Ripple

+Ripple is instrumented.
+Its opereations are recorded under Database in the the response time graph.

+To disable Riak instrumentation, set 'disable_ripple' to true in your newrelic.yml file.

 ### Sinatra view instrumentation

 This adds instrumentation to the `render` methods in Sinatra::Base